 To get the most out of your hashtags, you'll have to perform some research.
 Run searches for different hashtags on each social media platform to see which posts tend to receive the most engagement.

 Try to find the line between a hashtag that is too broad (such as #marketing) and ones that are too specific (such as #SoCalSocialMediaMarketing).
-If you use a hashtag that is too broad, then your post might get pushed down by all the new traffic before anyone ever sees it; if you use a hashtag that is too specific, then it’s unlikely anyone will ever search for it.
+If the hashtag you choose is too broad then your post might get pushed down before anyone sees it.
+On the other hand, if your hashtag that is too specific then it's unlikely that anyone will ever search for it.

 How Many Hashtags Should I Use?